Joanne St. Martin

 Rangeton Park is a beautiful rustic campground nestled along the Pembina River, just off the Cowboy Trail (Highway 22) in between Highways 16 and 43.

-On the second Friday in June you will find musicians from all over Alberta gathering for the "Annual Farmerís Day Festival."
+On the second Friday in June you will find musicians from all over Alberta gathering for the "Annual Farmer’s Day Festival."
+2019 is the 20th anniversary of the "Annual Farmer's Day Festival."
 The Festival showcases local talent from a large radius around the Park and lasts for the whole weekend.
 This is a great family Festival!

-Rangeton Park also hosts two other musical shows each year including the "Pembina River Nights" in early July and the "Sasquatch Gathering" in late July.
+Rangeton Park also hosts two other musical shows each year including the "Pembina River Nights" in early July and the "Borealis Festival" in late July.

 The Park serves as a venue for various events including family reunions, church and company picnic camp outs and weddings.